misaAle/SIG-AI-Spring2022/HackMercedVII/README.md

 ## Anaconda

 1. First, check if you've already installed Anaconda by opening a command prompt and typing **conda**
 2. If you don't have it installed, then go to [Anaconda installation](https://www.anaconda.com/products/individual) to install anaconda based on your OS
+3. You can also install python through their installation page, without Anaconda. [python download](https://www.python.org/downloads/).
+Make sure to add python to PATH
-3. If you have python installed, but not through Anaconda, then open a command prompt and type **pip install jupyter**
+4. If you have python installed, but not through Anaconda, then open a command prompt and type **pip install jupyter**
-4. Once you've got jupyter installed, we're also going to need other modules
+5. Once you've got jupyter installed, we're also going to need other modules
-5. Anaconda comes with most of the modules needed for machine learning, which are *pandas*, *matplotlib*, *numpy*, and *scikit-learn*.
+6. Anaconda comes with most of the modules needed for machine learning, which are *pandas*, *matplotlib*, *numpy*, and *scikit-learn*.
-6. Using pip install, we can install these modules by running **pip install pandas matplotlib numpy scikit-learn**
+7. Using pip install, we can install these modules by running **pip install pandas matplotlib numpy scikit-learn**
-7. Now, launch jupyter notebook by going to anaconda navigator and launch jupyter notebook, or typing **jupyter notebook** in command prompt
+8. Now, launch jupyter notebook by going to anaconda navigator and launch jupyter notebook, or typing **jupyter notebook** in command prompt

 If you're hesitant on installing Anaconda, or installing Python, then I suggest following along with the workshop using Google Colab [Colab](https://research.google.com/colaboratory/)